KQM-git/TCL/docs/combat-mechanics/elemental-effects/elemental-gauge-theory.md

 ## Character Elemental Gauge Application

 Each character has a set amount of Elemental gauge applied by each individual attack or Skill.
-A full list of character skills and their corresponding Elemental gauges can be found below:
+A full list of character Skills and their corresponding Elemental gauges can be found below:
 <Card item={require('../../resources/compendiums/elemental-gauges.md')} />

 ## Decay Rate